sdlpal/sdlpal/README.md

 ```
 SDLPAL is distributed under the terms of GNU General Public License, version 3 (or any later version) as published by the Free Software Foundation.
 See [gpl.txt](https://raw.githubusercontent.com/sdlpal/sdlpal/master/gpl.txt) for details.

-Many of the ideas of this program are based on documents from [PAL Research Project](https://github.com/palxex/palresearch).
-Portions of the code are based on the work done by Baldur and [louyihua](https://github.com/louyihua), and the resampler code is based on the code in [Kode54](https://github.com/kode54)'s [foo_input_adplug](https://github.com/kode54/foo_input_adplug) project.
+Many of the ideas of this program are based on documents from [PAL Research Project](https://github.com/palxex/palresearch), and portions of the code are based on the work done by Baldur and [louyihua](https://github.com/louyihua).

 This program made extensive use of the following libraries:
 * [SDL](http://www.libsdl.org/)